 To get everything out of your Flickr account, you’ll need to go to your account settings page on the web, then click Request my Flickr data.
 You’ll get an email with a download link you can click on to save a ZIP file with all your images to your computer.

 Alternatively, you can download your pictures and videos through the standard Flickr web interface.
 Click the download icon (a down arrow) on an album, a picture, or a video—if you’ve chosen an album, the system will pack your images into a ZIP file and send an email to your registered address with a link to download it.

 Bonus: Get your content from Instagram and Snapchat

 Yes, these apps are social media platforms, not storage services, but we still keep a lot of our photos and videos on them.
-If you already have a substantial part of your life living on Instagram and Snapchat, know that you can download it and back it up wherever you want.
+If you already have a substantial part of your life living on Instagram and Snapchat, you can download it and back it up wherever you want.
 On Instagram, tap your Profile (bottom right), then the Menu button (top right), followed by Settings.
 Go to See more in Accounts Center, then Your information and permissions.
 Once you’re there, tap Download your information and Request a download.
 On Snapchat, go to the photo library page (tap the button in the bottom left corner of your screen—it’s a small preview of your latest snap.
 Select your images and videos, and then choose Export.